Quality enhancement plan

 Brief Description of VSU’s QEP

 Undergraduate Engagement in Discipline-Based Inquiry provides students with focused opportunities for engaging with faculty in research and scholarly activities appropriate to the discipline.
 Through an open competitive process, a call for proposals for Discipline-Based Inquiry Projects was issued for innovative projects that achieve the QEP goals and articulate their student learning outcomes and assessments.
 In the first of two iterations of Discipline-Based Inquiry Projects, six projects from four colleges were selected that reflect undergraduate engagement in laboratory, classroom, and/or field research.
-These constituted the projects for the QEP Iteration One..
+These constituted the projects for the QEP Iteration One.
 The success of the QEP will be ensured by senior leadership, the QEP Coordinator (the Assistant Vice President for Research/Dean of the Graduate School), and faculty and staff members from multiple offices.
 On March 7, 2013, VSU issued a call for proposals for Iteration Two of its QEP.
+The Provost and Vice President for Academic Affairs and the Undergraduate Research Council selected seven (7) projects for QEP Iteration II which will span July 1, 2013-June 30, 2014.

 *Discipline-Based Inquiry Project is the name given to our Demonstration Projects.